Sydney-Informatics-Hub/obesity_ukAus/README.md

 need the flexibility of multiple folders for analysis/outputs.

 If there are other resouces (e.g., Data stored elsewhere, literature stored elsewhere) that are linked to the project, they should be listed in this document.

+In general, data should not be uploaded to github and should be excluded via the .gitignore file.
+A link to, or information on how to get access to the data if you have the correct permissions, should be included.